F3: Fun and Frustration: Plot

 They decide to go to his place and claim themselves as his son to steal his wealth.
 However, they almost die because of their plans of committing suicide.
-Thankfully, they get saved by rare occasions.
+Thankfully, they get saved on rare occasions.
 They all reach his place in Vizianagaram.
 Venky, Varun, Harika (in a male disguise), and a junior artist hired by Nagaraju present themselves as Anand's son.
 Unsure of who the right person is, Anand lets everyone stay in his palace.
 They scheme against each other and utterly fail to impress Anand.
 All the contenders endure the toughest of the tests given by Anand.
-As a final effort, Anand announces that whoever brings his F3 toy factory to profits shall be declared as his heir.
-Putting their differences aside, all the contenders team up together to create a new kind of toy to achieve profit.
+As a final effort, Anand announces that whoever brings his F3 toy factory to profits shall be declared his heir.
+Putting their differences aside, all the contenders collaborate to create a new toy to achieve profit.
 They develop a set of interactive toys by merchandising Telugu film characters, namely, Amarendra Baahubali, Gabbar Singh, Ajay Krishna, Veera Raghava, Chitti Babu and Bantu.

-The sales skyrocket and the factory earns a bumper profit.
-They together elect Varun and present him to Anand as his rightful heir.
+The sales skyrocket, and the factory earns a bumper profit.
+Together, they elect Varun and present him as his rightful heir to Anand.
 However, Anand reveals that his son died by suicide several years ago after earning money by fraudulent means.
-Since they have rescued his granddaughter, Anand allowed them to prove themselves and offers them the profit that they earned.
+Since they rescued his granddaughter, Anand allows them to prove themselves and offers them the profit they earned.
 Venky and Varun realize their mistakes and give up the money.
-Later, Anand is kidnapped by his subordinates who demand a ransom of ₹100 crore.
-Venky, Varun, and others arrive at the place but they are attacked by the goons.
-Initially, they try to confuse them but when the plan fails, Venky dresses up as Narappa and Varun as Vakeel Saab, and thrash the goons together.
+Later, subordinates abduct Anand, who demands a ransom of ₹100 crore.
+Venky, Varun, and others arrive at the place, but the goons attack them.
+Initially, they try to confuse them, but when the plan fails, Venky dresses up as Narappa and Varun as Vakeel Saab and thrashes the goons together.
 When they are trying to leave, the police arrive and arrest everyone.

-Meanwhile, the thief who stole the car reveals to Dileep that he sold all the diamonds at a cheap rate mistaking them for regular gemstones, and later gets elected as an MLA with the support of his buyers, and Dileep, who is ousted out of his job joins him as an assistant.
+Meanwhile, the thief who stole the car reveals to Dileep that he sold all the diamonds at a cheap rate, mistaking them for regular gemstones, and later gets elected as an MLA with the support of his buyers, and Dileep, ousts from his job join him as an assistant.
+Finally, the movie ends happily by showing the troop proceeding on a jolly trip to Goa, which director Anil Ravipudi diverts to a new destination, F4.